Smithoo4/one-day-i-should-start-a-blog/kalpa-workstation-setup-proteus.md

 ### 10a.
 Install/Setup Linuxbrew

-Installs Homebrew and wires it into Konsole shells only, so it doesn't pollute non-interactive/system scripts.
+This installs Homebrew and wires it into Konsole shells only, so it doesn't pollute non-interactive or system scripts.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"